24 November 2025

 Living the Dream

 It was noon, one sunny, summer, Sunday, and I was walking down Parson's Street towards the bus-station.
-I was struck, as I often am, how polyglot we are in Banbury, how ethnically and culturally diverse.
+I was struck, as I often am, by how polyglot we are in Banbury, how ethnically and culturally diverse.
 It speaks to the tolerance, and basic decency of a town that was for centuries a byword for non-conformity.
 The racial mix may be partly due to Oxfordshire's policy of housing waifs and asylum seekers in the cheapest housing available in the county.
 And there is as much evidence of cheapness in Banbury as of heterogeneity: pound-shops, nail-bars, charity shops, and rough-sleepers.

 Banbury, the second largest town in Oxfordshire, never attracted an upper class; but it grew moderately rich in the middle ages as a wool town.
 Iron ore abounds in the rust-coloured stone and clay; and ore was smelted here in charcoal bloomeries for at least 2.5 millennia.
 But Banbury acquired access to coal with the completion (in 1778) of the canal from the midland coalfields.
-In the nineteenth century Banbury added metal-working to its skills, making farm machinery and bicycles, as well as blankets, horse-girths and plush.
+In the nineteenth century Banbury added metal-working to its skills, making farm machinery and bicycles, as well as weaving blankets, horse-girths and plush.

 Pedestrianised Parsons Street runs eastwards down towards the Cherwell, so it has a sunny (north) side and a shady (south) side.
 The former is favoured by cafés and pubs; the latter by the nail-bars and charity shops.
 On the sunny side, at the chairs and tables outside 'Roma Coffee' , there was the usual cluster of slavic families,